aannirajpatel/COMP562-Face-Mask-Detect/README.md

 # COMP562-Face-Mask-Detect

 ## About
-Our aim is use a pre-trained neural network and train a Support Vector Machine to detect faces in images and then classify them to see whether people in those images are wearing masks.
+We used a pre-trained neural network and train a Support Vector Machine to detect faces in images and then classify them to see whether people in those images are wearing masks.

 Fall 2020 COMP562 Project at UNC Chapel Hill

 ## Resources used: